Antoni0Ferreira/ldts-project-assignment-g0601/docs/README.md

 While implementing the code for our game, we've come to realize that the size of our Arena class was growing quite rapidly, since it deals with a lot of features, like the paddle movement, the creation of walls and bricks, the verification of the requirements for ending the game...

-With this in mind, in order to minimize the size of this class, we could Extract this class seperate many of its methods into diferent components.
+With this in mind, in order to minimize the size of this class, we could apply the **Extract Method**, where we seperate many of its methods into diferent components and other classes.

 **Primitive Obsession**